One-Shot Distributed Source Simulation: As Quantum as it Can Get: Technical Background Notation

+We will at times use the relationship between trace distance and purified distance when one of the states is normalized:

+To simplify our notation, we introduce the following notation for similarity under given distance measures:

-Lastly, we note, as they are metrics, they act as good distance measures on quantum states.
-As such, we can use them to measure the distance between a state and the set of separable states, which will be useful later. \begin{definition} For $\rho_{AB} \in \Density(A \otimes B)$, the trace distance of entanglement is defined as
+As the above are dissimilarity measures, we can use them to quantify the distance between a state and the set of separable states, which will be useful later. \begin{definition} For $\rho_{AB} \in \Density(A \otimes B)$, the trace distance of entanglement is defined as